mulesoft-assets/template-sieb2sfdc-account-migration/README.md

 ### As destination of data

-There are no particular considerations for this Anypoint Template regarding Siebel as data destination.
+There are no particular considerations for this Anypoint Template regarding Salesforce as data destination.
 ## Siebel Considerations <a name="siebelconsiderations"/>

 There may be a few things that you need to know regarding Siebel, in order for this template to work.

+This Anypoint Template may be using date time/timestamp fields from the Siebel in order to do comparisons and take further actions.
+While the template handles the time zone by sending all such fields in a neutral time zone, it can not find out on its on the time zone in which the Siebel instance is on.
+It will be up to the user of this template to provide such information.
+To find out more about Siebel time zones please check the following [link](http://docs.oracle.com/cd/B40099_02/books/Fundamentals/Fund_settingoptions3.html)

 ### As source of data

-There are no particular considerations for this Anypoint Template regarding Siebel as data origin.
+In order to make the siebel connector work smoothly you have to provide the correct version of the siebel jars (Siebel.jar, SiebelJI_enu.jar) that works with your Siebel installation.